21.5.11

 DAVID: Do you think this is a lot to do with artists themselves or do you think it’s the record company that’s kind of –

 TOYAH: Well, it’s interesting because record companies don’t know their place at the moment.
 I think when you look at certain artists they’re achieving staggering fame.
-When you at Adele, it is world wide fame.
-You get a very few artists nowadays what I call regional, just England or just Europe.
-The ones that tend to be just UK have come from X-factor.
-They don’t cross over the Atlantic.
+When you look at Adele, it is world wide fame

 So I think how do regional artists work because I’m a regional artist, I’m mainly UK and Europe – I never crossed to America.
-So I kind of – I’m aware of my territories.
+I’m aware of my territories.
 But you were asking about record companies.
 I think they can only really deal with major major names now.
 I think the smaller names will -

 TOYAH: The internet I think makes the smaller fish survive, I really do.
 You can build your fanbase on the internet.
 I think there is such a thing as the pop-up gig, if you can find a pub that would take you.
-It could be that music will be saviour of the pubs because pubs are closing ten a week.
-You know perhaps if we got that as a live music circuit again, it might bring back to the music business what punk did.
-Punk was so instant.
-You could do a gig anywhere.
+It could be that music will be the saviour of the pubs because pubs are closing ten a week

 DAVID: It was new at the time as well –